lofar-astron/factor/README.md

 * `bin`: contains the `runfactor` executable
 * `docs`: contains the documentation
-* `examples`: contains examples parset and directions file
+* `examples`: contains example parset and directions file
 * `factor`: main code tree

 Factor may be thought of as a tool to set up and run LOFAR pipeline scripts that